Mastering Verb Conjugation in English: A Complete Guide

 The Role of Helping Verbs in English Verb Conjugation

 Helping verbs — also known as auxiliary verbs — play a vital role in English verb conjugation.
-While some tenses involve just the main verb (e.g., “He runs”), many English verb forms require helping verbs to express time, aspect, mood, or voice.
-Without them, we wouldn’t be able to construct continuous, perfect, passive, or modal forms — all key components of conjugation.
+While some tenses involve only the main verb (e.g., “He runs”), many verb forms require helping verbs to express time, aspect, mood, or voice.

 When conjugating a verb in English, it’s often necessary to choose and correctly conjugate the appropriate helping verb, in addition to the main verb.
 This is especially true in compound tenses.